Bedrock-OSS/bedrock-wiki-legacy/_posts/2020-10-19-guide-fully-migrated.md

 ---
 layout: post
-title:  "The Beginner Guide is now fully migrated to the Wiki!"
+title:  "The Beginners Guide is now fully migrated to the Wiki!"
 tags: guide-updates
 ---

-The Beginner Guide, originally by *KaiFireborn* has been fully converted onto the Wiki!
+The Beginners Guide, originally by *KaiFireborn* has been fully converted onto the Wiki!
 [https://guide.bedrock.dev](https://guide.bedrock.dev) will shortly start pointing  to the new location.
 Feel free to contribute in order to bring the guide fully up-to-date or improve some of it's articles!
 <!--more-->